Home » Symptoms » Cat Symptoms A-Z » Pain

 Basics and possible causes

 A common cause of pain in cats is injuries, which can result from accidents, fights with other animals, or falls.
-Such traumatic events can lead to bruises, sprains, or even fractures.
+Such traumatic events can lead to bruises, sprains, or even broken bones.

-Diseases such as arthritisArthritis is an inflammation of the joints that can cause pain, swelling, stiffness, and limited mobility.
-There are many forms of arthritis, including rheumatoid arthritis and osteoarthritis., dental diseases, or infections are also significant sources of pain.
-These conditions lead to inflammatory processes that stimulate the nerves and cause pain.
+Conditions such as arthritis, dental disease, or infections are also significant sources of pain.
+These conditions lead to inflammatory processes that stimulate nerves and cause pain.

-Internal diseases such as cystitis or kidney problems can also cause severe pain, which manifests in various symptoms.
+Internal conditions such as bladder infections or kidney problems can also cause severe pain, which may show up in different symptoms.
 Tumors or other growths can also cause pain by putting pressure on surrounding tissues.

 Typical accompanying symptoms

-- Behavioral changes: Cats may withdraw, become aggressive, or appear unusually clingy.
-These changes may indicate that the cat is in pain and trying to cope with it.
+- Behavioral changes: Cats may withdraw, become aggressive, or seem unusually clingy.
+These changes may indicate that the cat is in Pain and is trying to cope with it.

-- Change in movement behavior: A cat in pain may move less, limp, or have Difficulty jumping.
-This is often an indicator of pain in the joints or muscles.
+- Changes in movement: A cat in Pain may move less, limp, or have Difficulty jumping.
+This is often an indicator of Pain in the joints or muscles.

 - Change in food intake: Loss of appetite or avoiding certain types of food can be a sign of pain, especially if it is related to dental problems.